 It was back in 1992 that the band Satan’s Pilgrims was formed in Portland, Oregon.
+It was at that point that the members of the band came together to form a band to create new music in the style of the Surf Rock from back in the sixties.
 In the time since then, the band has created many releases, including a “Best Of” release.

 Satan’s Pilgrims recently went back into the studio to create the 2009 release Psychsploitation.
 With this new album, the quintet has created a release of instrumental rock that contains thirteen tracks.
 Once again, Satan’s Pilgrims takes many influences from bands like The Ventures, The Wailers and many other garage bands and surf-rock bands and creates some of the best instrumental rock from any rock band in the United States today.

 When creating their retro sound, Satan’s Pilgrims (who are Dave Pilgrim on guitar, sitar, organ, percussion; Scott Pilgrim on electric guitar; John Pilgrim on electric bass; Bobby Pilgrim on electric guitar; and Ted Pilgrim on drums) use guitars and other instruments that were used back forty years ago and are basically considered out of date.
 These instruments help the band achieve the exact sound they are looking for.

 One specific instrument used on Psychsploitation by Satan’s Pilgrims that gives their music its dated quality is the electric sitar played by Dave Pilgrim.
 Nothing brings to mind the time of the sixties faster than hearing the music produced by a sitar, an instrument that had a very short popularity because of the music that the instrument produces.
 Pilgrim uses the electric sitar on the track “In The Past,” one of the few cover tunes on the release.
 The song was originally recorded and released by the band We The People in 1966.
 Satan’s Pilgrims has taken this song and has done an instrumental version on their newest release.